tom-pvfc/star-wars-top-trumps/README.md

 * I have used React, Typescript throughout
 * I have used React Router for the different pages in the App
 * Included use of React hook in the Trump Card component
-* Styled website in generic format and some components
+* Styled website in generic format and some components.
+I haven't spent much time into design or UX.

 ##In Future

 * Add GraphQL for the data queries in the game itself
 * Finish the styling and make it more user friendly
-* Add multi player
+* Add multi player and themes
 * Add animation to the cards and when playing again